 A Glorious Coastal Path

-If you find yourself in Positano with time to explore, I recommend the Via Positanesi d’America, a spectacular coastal path that begins at the right of the Spiaggia Grande.
+If you find yourself in Positano with time to explore, we recommend the Via Positanesi d’America, a spectacular coastal path that begins at the right of the Spiaggia Grande.
 It is named for the town’s 19th-century emigrants to the United States, whose support helped Positano survive the ordeal of World War II.

 Marisa Cuomo Winery